micropython/micropython/docs/design_guide.rst

 Cookiecutter is a tool that lets you bootstrap a new repo based on another repo.
-We've made one `here <https://github.com/adafruit/cookiecutter-adafruit-circuitpython>`_ for CircuitPython libraries that include configs for Travis CI and ReadTheDocs along with a setup.py, license, code of conduct and readme.
+We've made one `here <https://github.com/adafruit/cookiecutter-adafruit-circuitpython>`_ for CircuitPython libraries that include configs for Travis CI and ReadTheDocs along with a setup.py, license, code of conduct, readme among other files.

 .. code-block::sh